drshahizan/learn-github/exercise/yypang2/readme.md

 Note right of Janice: Baba thinks a long<br/>long time, so long<br/>that the text does<br/>not fit on a row.

 Baba-->Adrian: Checking with Janice...
-Adrian->John: Yes...
+Adrian->Janice: Yes...
 Janice, how are you?
 ```

 > You can find more information about **LaTeX** mathematical expressions [here](http://meta.math.stackexchange.com/questions/5020/mathjax-basic-tutorial-and-quick-reference).